Gowri (2024 film)

-Gowri is a 2024 Indian Kannada-language musical film written and directed by Indrajit Lankesh.
-The film stars Samarjit Lankesh in the titular role, alongside Saanya Iyer, Manasi Sudheer, Sampath Maitreya, and Rajeev Pillai.
+Gowri is a 2024 Indian Kannada-language action drama film written and directed by Indrajit Lankesh.
+The film stars Samarjit Lankesh in a dual role, alongside Saanya Iyer, Manasi Sudheer, Sampath Maitreya, and Rajeev Pillai.

 Production

 "There's a misconception that what happened to Gauri is part of the film's storyline.
 I want to assure you, her story is not being used for promotional purposes.
 Though the film is a youth romantic thriller, I named it after my sister to honour her without making her story a direct part of the film".